This is an opportunity for you to take the technical lead working on existing and future space flight and support projects

 * Leading the requirement definition and flow down process

 * Management of design concept during development, preliminary design and detailed design

 * Detailed project work in planning, executing and reporting of tests, verification and calibration activities

 * Commissioning and operation of space hardware

-* Involvement in preparation of proposals for future lines of work
+* Preparation of proposals for future lines of work

-* Investigation of future ideas with academic and industrial partners
+* Investigate future ideas with academic and industrial partners